 Amazon Search Terms Report

-Experts recommend using this report in conjunction with other tools for Amazon keywords research since ABA doesn’t’ show the actual search volume.
+Experts recommend using this report in conjunction with other tools for Amazon keyword research since ABA doesn’t’ show the actual search volume.
 Instead, it shows search frequency rank.
-Still, the exact match between what buyers look for and what they actually buy is valuable.
+Still, the exact match between what buyers look for and what they buy is valuable.
 In addition, you can use this data for further Amazon retail analytics and product research.

-As for choosing the relevant keywords for your product listing optimization, you can consider using Seller Sonar.
-It helps you spot the positions of the keywords used by the competitors according to the preset queries and also instantly notifies you if the search position changes.
+As for choosing the relevant keywords for your product listing optimization, use SellerSonar.
+It helps you spot the positions of the keywords used by the competitors according to the preset queries and instantly notifies you if the search position changes.

 Amazon Basket Analysis